56eo/56eo.github.io/README.md

 1. Make sure you have [Docker](https://www.docker.com/) installed.

 2. Clone your repository locally.
+Try it

     ```bash
     git clone https://github.com/<your_username>/<your_username>.github.io.git